KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript_ES6/4-Functions/README.md

 ## Functions, Promises and Finally

- 1. In the utils.js file, try rewriting the fetchInitialRecipes() function using a promise.
-Here are some hints:
+ 1. In the utils.js file, try rewriting the fetchInitialRecipes() function using a Promise.
+Look for comments in the code to help show you where to make the changes:

-Something in the function declaration needs to be changed A first line of the function needs to be added

  {% codeblock copy %}utils.js{% codeblock %}